 Why? she thought angrily.
-Why had her grandfather changed his mind?
-She knew she could make the Link—she had read everything in the library on the subject, and they had practiced over and over.
-Only four days ago her grandfather had told her she was far more prepared than he had been when he had first assisted with a Linking.
+Why has Grandfather changed his mind?
+She knew she could make the Link—she had read everything in the library on the subject, and they had practised over and over.
+Only four days ago, her grandfather had told her she was far more prepared than he had been when he had first assisted with a Linking.
 Now he refused to let her help.
 What had changed?

-The dreams, she realized suddenly.
+The dreams.
 It has to be the dreams.
 Grandfather is afraid of something—but what?
 And why should that make him mistrust me?

 She had no answers, and at last she went to the classroom as her grandfather had suggested, going by way of the kitchen, where Marta, the village woman whose week it was to help at the Spirit Singer’s tower, hummed as she kneaded dough.
-Amarynth snagged bread and cheese from the pantry and chewed on them as she crossed the Great Hall, the rising sun casting bars of golden light through the eastern windows, high above the rock-ribbed walls.
+Amarynth snagged crusty bread and hard cheese from the pantry and chewed on them as she crossed the great hall, the rising sun casting bars of golden light through the eastern windows, high above the rock-ribbed walls.

-The Hall’s main doors of intricately carved black wood stood open, and she passed through them into an antechamber, into which even larger iron-bound doors opened from outside.
-Those doors, too, stood wide, letting in light—and wind, Amarynth noticed, hearing it howl around the tower’s high walls.
+The great hall’s main doors of intricately carved black wood stood open.
+She passed through them into an antechamber, on the far side of which even larger iron-bound doors also stood wide, letting in light—and wind, Amarynth noticed, hearing it howl around the tower’s high walls.
 The First Sailing won’t be so smooth after all, she thought, and felt perversely pleased that someone else would also have problems this day.

-Besides the doors into the Great Hall and outside, there were two other exits from the antechamber, one a curtained arch into the Spirit Chamber and the other a narrow door into a small, square room where Amarynth daily taught the village children reading and writing, history and, most importantly, the teachings of the Master.
+Besides the doors leading into the great hall and those opening into the outdoors, there were two other exits from the antechamber, one a curtained arch into the Spirit Chamber, the other a narrow door into a small, square room, where Amarynth daily taught the village children reading, writing, history, and, most importantly, the teachings of the Master.
 Marta had already lit the fire and opened the shutters, Amarynth discovered when she looked in; there was really nothing for her to do there until the children arrived, and despite what her grandfather had said, she did not expect that to be for an hour, at least.

-She went outside and leaned against the tower wall to finish her bread and cheese, and as she took her last bite the three village boys came over the crown of the hill, Davin lagging behind the other two.
-Their festival clothing of red, green and blue wool and shining fish leather only emphasized the paleness of their faces.
-Amarynth straightened quickly and nodded gravely as the first two passed her, bowing slightly and touching their fingers to their chests, then gave Davin a wink that brought a rush of blood to his cheeks but earned her a tentative smile in return.
+She went outside and leaned against the tower wall to finish her bread and cheese.
+As she took her last bite, the three village boys came over the crown of the hill, Davin lagging behind the other two.
+Their festival clothing of red, green, and blue wool and shining fish-leather only emphasized the paleness of their faces.
+Amarynth straightened quickly and nodded gravely as the first two passed her, bowing slightly and touching their fingers to their chests, then gave Davin a wink that brought a rush of blood to his cheeks but also earned her a tentative smile in return.

-When the boys had entered the Spirit Chamber she crossed the Great Hall again, went through the kitchen back into the stairwell, and finally peered into the Spirit Chamber through a narrow opening in the curtain covering the arch.
+When the boys had entered the Spirit Chamber, she crossed the great hall again, went back through the kitchen to the stairwell, and finally peered into the Spirit Chamber through a narrow opening in the curtain covering the arch.

-Her grandfather was praying, Emblem clenched in his right hand, his face white and strained.
-Then he sat in his chair and motioned the three forward, having them sit on the dais in front of him.
+Her grandfather stood with his head bowed in prayer, his Emblem clenched in his right hand.
+When he raised his head, his face looked white and strained.
+He sat down in his chair and motioned the three boys forward, gesturing to them to sit on the dais in front of him.

 Shifting the Emblem to his left hand, he reached out and touched each boy’s forehead.
 At once their eyes closed.
 Amarynth’s grandfather took a deep breath and closed his own eyes.

 It appeared nothing was happening, but Amarynth knew better.
-Her grandfather had sent the boys’ spirits to the edge of the Between World, where all souls went at death until guided by a Spirit Singer to the Gate of the Upper World.
-Then, as was the Gift of Spirit Singers, he had gone fully into the Between World and was binding their spirits to him, taking minute sparks of their beings into his own, sparks that would draw the whole like a lodestone drawing iron when they died.
+Her grandfather had sent the boys’ spirits to the verge of the Between World, the place where all souls went at death, there to wait until guided by a Spirit Singer to the Gate of the Upper World.
+Then, as was the Gift of Spirit Singers, he had gone fully into the Between World himself.
+Now he was binding their spirits to him, taking minute sparks of their being into his own, sparks that would draw the whole like a lodestone drawing iron when they died.
 Otherwise, Amarynth knew, the natural ties of spirits to bodies would keep their souls trapped where their bodies lay; and if that were at sea, they would be forced to haunt the empty deep until the End.

 She clenched her fists unconsciously as she watched her grandfather and the three boys sit in silence.
 Her Gift cut her off from the ordinary world of people, but despite her earlier dark thoughts, she could not wish she did not have it; it was too rare and wonderful a thing to be able to serve the One as her grandfather did—and as she could, if given the chance.
 But now her grandfather was shutting her out of that service.
 And without it—

 Suddenly her grandfather’s hand tightened on his Emblem, his knuckles whitening.
 He moaned.
-Sweat erupted on his furrowed brow and his lips moved silently, and the tear-shaped stone on its golden chain glowed brighter and brighter, until it seemed his whole hand was aflame.
+Sweat erupted on his furrowed brow and his lips moved silently, as the tear-shaped stone on its golden chain glowed brighter and brighter, until it seemed his whole hand burned with purple fire.

 Quickly Amarynth touched each boy on the forehead, exerting the slight mental pressure necessary to return their spirits fully to their bodies.
 They each gasped in turn, then sat up straighter, blinking and rubbing their eyes.

 “The Link is forged,” she said formally, standing stiffly before them.
-“May the One favor your journeys this day.”
+“May the One favour your journeys this day.”

 Their faces registered surprise at seeing her, then concern as they looked past her to her grandfather.
 “The Spirit Singer…” Davin began.

 “Go in peace,” said Amarynth, in a tone that forestalled questioning.
-The youths rose quickly, bowed and touched their fingers to their hearts, and filed out of the Spirit Chamber.
+The youths rose quickly, bowed, and touched their fingers to their hearts, then filed out of the Spirit Chamber.
 Davin lingered a moment, but this time received no encouragement from Amarynth, who stared at him stonily until he followed the others.